Saturday, May 27, 2006

 The Bicycle God Gave Me

 God is so good.
 I can hardly stand it.

-Around June of last year, Tom and I watched just about the most pointless movie ever made.
-(That is not the part where God is so good...heh...).
-It was called The Upside of Anger and well, parts of it were well-written, but the ending was sooo bizarre/pointless/just-plain-dumb, that I was sorry we'd even watched it.
+Around June of last year, Tom and I watched the most pointless movie ever made.
+(That is not the part where God is so good. heh.).
+It was called The Upside of Anger and well, parts of it were well-written, but the ending was so bizarre/pointless/just-plain-dumb, that I was sorry we'd even seen it.

 Except for one amazing thing.

-About halfway through the movie, there's a scene where the very pretty Keri Russell, with long wavy hair, a blue cardigan sweater and a full, flowing floral skirt, gets on an old-fashioned girl's bike and rides home beside a river in a park.
+Halfway through the film, there's a scene where the very pretty Keri Russell, with long wavy hair, a blue cardigan sweater and a full, flowing floral skirt, gets on an old-fashioned girl's bike and rides home beside a river in a park.

-Oh my... the scene was like something out of a 1950's Audrey Hepburn romantic movie.
+Oh my.
+The scene reminded me of a 1950's Audrey Hepburn romantic movie.
 I watched her ride along that path and gasped.
 I thought, "That's the real me on the inside of me!"
-It felt like seeing myself, my real self, there on the screen.
-And suddenly I wanted that to be the real me-- not just inside me--but outside as well.
+It felt like seeing my real self upon the screen.

 Because of that one scene, I began growing my hair long.
 I got a wavy perm (and am getting my third one on Wednesday).
 I even began a search for a blue cardigan, a long floral skirt and an old-fashioned bike.